SouthpawZeek/SouthpawZeek/README.md

 - 💞️ I’m looking to collaborate on Numeraire projects.
 - 📫 How to reach me: Via Github

 I am currently learning basic C skills at USAFA.
-You can view some of my work in C in my repositories under my PEXs.
+You can view some of my work in C in my PEX repositories.

 I also took an intro level course in Python and am trying to learn various data cleaning package such as Pandas on my own.